Shad00Z/machine-learning-compilers/docs/submissions/04_code_gen.rst

 4.1.1.2 Microkernel Generation
 ------------------------------------

 Having implemented all necessary C++ functions for generating the assembly instructions, we then turned our attention to the microkernel generation.
-Here, the first kernel we tackled was the ``matmul_16_6_1`` kernel.
+Here, the first kernel we approached was the ``matmul_16_6_1`` kernel.
 The process was to copy the assembly code line by line and replace all instructions with our C++ bindings.
 A part of the result can be seen in the following code snippet:

 **Loading of inputs section of the matmul_16_6_1 kernel using C++ JIT code generation**